Ex-officer charged in Breonna Taylor raid begins trial

 Associated Press

 LOUISVILLE, Ky.
-(AP) — Nearly two years after Breonna Taylor’s shooting death by police, the only Kentucky officer facing criminal charges in the botched raid went on trial Wednesday for shooting into Taylor’s neighbor’s apartment.
+(AP) — Nearly two years after Breonna Taylor was killed by police, the only Kentucky officer charged criminally in the botched raid went on trial Wednesday for shooting into Taylor’s neighbors’ apartment.

-Brett Hankison, now a former officer, fired 10 shots near a side door during the raid, but none hit Taylor.
-Prosecutors say the bullets endangered Taylor’s neighbors — a couple and their child.
-Hankison is charged with three counts of wanton endangerment, a low-level felony punishable by up to five years in prison.
+Brett Hankison, now a former officer, fired 10 shots through a side door.
+None of those bullets hit Taylor, but prosecutors said they endangered the couple and child who lived next door.
+He’s charged with three counts of wanton endangerment, and faces up to five years in prison if convicted of the low-level felony.

-Assistant Kentucky Attorney General Barbara Maines Whaley, in her opening statement, told jurors that the case is not about the killing of Taylor, for which the city of Louisville paid a settlement to the slain woman’s family, an amount that won’t bring her back.
-Nor, she said, is it about the decisions by police that led to the raid.
+Assistant Kentucky Attorney General Barbara Maines Whaley told jurors the case is not about the killing of Taylor, for which the city of Louisville paid a settlement to her family, an amount that won’t bring her back.
+Nor, she said, is it about police decisions that led to the raid.
 She said the charges are focused on Hankinson’s decision to fire blindly through Taylor’s apartment, endangering her neighbors.

-Before Taylor’s door was breached, Hankison had argued with a neighbor, telling him to get back inside.
-“This escalated the situation,” Whaley said.
-Then, once the shooting started, “He’s shooting in a different direction than the other two detectives,” she said.
+Before Taylor’s door was breached, Hankison escalated the situation by yelling at a neighbor to go back inside, she said.
+And once the shooting started, “He’s shooting in a different direction than the other two detectives,” she said.

 Defense attorney Stewart Mathews countered that Hankison was justified in what he did during a chaotic scene that lasted about 10 to 15 seconds from when Taylor’s door was breached to when the shooting stopped.